sdondley/Tab-Through-Google-Results-with-Safari/README.md

 You will need to create two actions: one that executes the "previous" hot key for moving up the page to the next result and one that triggers the "next" hot key for going down.

 Once your "Quick Actions" are set up, you need to connect them to a keyboard shortcut.
-Here's a helpful [StackOverflow post you may find useful](https://apple.stackexchange.com/questions/175215/how-do-i-assign-a-keyboard-shortcut-to-an-applescript-i-wrote).
-If you have a touch bar, you can add the shortuct there as well.
+Here's a helpful [StackOverfow post you may find useful](https://apple.stackexchange.com/questions/175215/how-do-i-assign-a-keyboard-shortcut-to-an-applescript-i-wrote).
+If you have a touch bar, you can add the shortcut there as well.
 Consult Google for further details.

-**CAUTION** If the hot key combiation is the control key followed by another single key, CTRL-D for example, you will likely run into a problem with the script causing the Safari to cycle through open tabs instead of links on the page.
+**CAUTION** If the hot key combination is the control key followed by another single key, CTRL-D for example, you will likely run into a problem with the script causing the Safari to cycle through open tabs instead of links on the page.
 See the **Problems?** section below for options to work around this.

 #### Karabiner-Elements

 Here are the basic steps to getting this working with Karabiner-Elements:

-1. Download the JSON file provided in the respository
+1. Download the JSON file provided in the repository
 2. Place the file in the proper configuration directory for Karabiner-Elements
 3. Install the hot keys into Karabiner elements